 I rather enjoy the pattern matching and problem solving games on this app.
 Then again, applied maths has always been preferential to me over pure maths, even at a basic level!

 I was most excited to try out this app with the boys as we haven’t found a really good basic coding game for young children before.
 Kidlo Coding includes sequences, debugging and arrays amongst other targeted areas.
 With simple steps it makes the process comfortable and not at all scary, just the sort of confidence building that you want to enthuse young children to learn more about this area of technology.

 Each of our boys have taken to the activities on this with ease.
 Barely noticing that they are building any particular pattern they simply have fun, which is surely the best way to learn.
 In fact, making the process feel straight forward could even increase the confidence of an older child wanting to learn the first steps towards building code too.

 This app has definitely captured the attention of Chief who loves working his way through the increasing challenges of each level.

 I am very impressed with these apps.
 One little bug bear is the music which is rather repetitive.
 I haven’t found a way to switch it off in the app settings but a simple solution is to just mute the device.
-The music is added background for the games so doesn’t (in my opinion) add value so turning it down or off does not detract from the game.
-Of course, to show the variety of learning types that these apps appeal to Chief much prefers to work his way through the activities with the music on loudly!
+The music is in the background for the games so doesn’t (in my opinion) add value, so turning it down or off does not detract from the game.

 The ease of navigation is super, enabling all of the boys to work their ways through the apps.
 I love sitting with them watching and joining in too.
 I’m a firm believer that the way to get the best out of any technology with children is to support their involvement and exploration, which is very easy to do with Kidlo apps.